 - Speed – VPNs are often slower than unencrypted internet connections, which is why you need a service that puts a high priority on speed.

-- Server distribution – The more servers a VPN operates, the better your chances of finding a fast connection.
+- Server distribution – The more servers a VPN operates in nearby countries, the better your chances of finding a fast connection.

 - Traffic restrictions – Some VPNs block P2P networks and torrent traffic or restrict how much you can download during the month.